AlanDeSmet/TIS-100-Hackers-Guide/src/lua.markdown

 The values are an array of integers.

-For `STREAM_INPUT` and `STREAM_OUTPUT`, the values should be in the range -999 through 999.
+For `STREAM_INPUT` and `STREAM_OUTPUT`, the values should be in the range -99 through 999.
 These streams can only display the first 39 elements.

-**TODO:** Current release may now longer accept input or output < -99, specifically to avoid the overflow rendering problem.
+Numbers outside of the range of -99 through 999 are clamped to -99 or 999.

 For `STREAM_IMAGE`, the values should be in the range 0 through
 4. There must be exactly 540 values, enough to fill a 30×18